camp8bit/forest-lighting/lamp-posts.md

  * 2m of wood for vertical
  * 50cm of wood for diagonal
  * Bolt to secure diagonal to vertical
- * Rebar to hammer into ground as a stand
+ * Star picket to hammer into ground as a stand
- * Predrill hole for bolt and rebar
+ * Number 8 wire to attach vertical to picket

 ## History